 This is a demanding, often frustrating variety but has become one of the traditional components of good sparkling wine in England, and in good ripening conditions has also been successful in making rose and red wines.
 The grape grows in small, tight bunches and performs particularly well on well-drained limestone-based soils.
 Because of the thinness of the skins, Pinot Noir wines are lighter in colour, body and tannins but have complexity and intensity of fruit seldom found in other red grapes.

-Associated with the Alsace region where it produces richly honeyed dry whites as well as superb late-harvest wines.
+Associated with the Grand Est region in eastern France where it produces richly honeyed dry whites as well as superb late-harvest wines.
 In Italy it is known as Pinot Grigio.
 It is a white wine grape often used as a blending component in sparkling wines.
 We also intend to use it as a wine in its own right.